 Service to society refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit and University missions.
-It can include applied research, service-based instruction, program and project management and technical assistance.
+It can include applied research, service-based instruction, program and project management and technical assistance, and Student Success Activities, as appropriate.
 A faculty endeavor may be regarded as service to society for purposes of promotion and tenure if the following conditions are met: